Process mining, CustomerSuccess

 Why Stora Enso chose Minit Process Mining solution

 When searching for a Process Mining vendor, Stora Enso managers had several criteria in mind.
 First and foremost, the agile approach was inevitable.
-In terms of product, the company was looking for a tool with fast and flat learning quickly, enabling the key stakeholders and business users to get onboard easily, while simultaneously accelerating the adoption rate.
+In terms of product, the company was looking for a tool with fast and flat learning curve, enabling the key stakeholders and business users to get onboard easily, while simultaneously accelerating the adoption rate.

 As with any new project, the ROI calculations are a critical factor of the decision-making process, which was also true for Stora Enso.
 Additionally, availability and openness to listen and develop the solution together with the customer was an inevitable prerequisite for a future vendor.